Published: 13:50, April 22, 2026 | Updated: 10:44, April 23, 2026

 “Given that the increase in retail price far exceeded the increase in costs, we can assume that the growth portion mainly goes to profits,” Zhou said.

 He added that fuel is a highly standardized product, allowing companies to maintain similar prices without explicit collusion.
 Retailers offer diversified, case-by-case discounts to retain consumer loyalty, but overall prices remain nearly identical.
+If one company raises prices, others seamlessly follow suit, without the need for backroom collusion, he said.

 Stanley Chiang Chi-wai, chairman of the Hong Kong Land Transport Council, said large corporate buyers can secure discounts of up to 70 percent on diesel.

-“Oil companies still make a profit even with such significant discounts,” he said.
-“This indicates how wide the profit margins are on fuel.”
+“Oil companies still make a profit even with such significant discounts,” he said, “This indicates how wide the profit margins are on fuel.”

 READ MORE: Fuel woes a wake-up call to Hong Kong SAR on energy security